Venture 222: Design

-The Venture 222 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Venture 222 is a recreational keelboat, built predominantly of fiberglass, and with wood trim.
 It has a masthead sloop rig, a raked stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a retractable swing keel.
 The design is equipped with a "pop-top" to increase cabin headroom.
-It has positive foam flotation making it unsinkable.
+It has positive foam flotation, making it unsinkable.
 The boat displaces 2000 lb and carries 500 lb of iron ballast.

 The boat has a draft of 4.50 ft with the keel extended and 12 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

-The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, drop-down dinette table that forms a small double berth on the starboard side of the main cabin and an aft quarter berth on the port side.
+The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, drop-down dinette table that forms a small double berth on the starboard side of the main cabin, and an aft quarter berth on the port side.
 The galley is located on the port side just aft of the bow cabin and is equipped with a two-burner stove and a sink.
 The head is located in the bow cabin on the starboard side under the "V"-berth.
-Cabin headroom is 48 in or 73 in with the pop-top open.
+The cabin headroom is 48 in or 73 in with the pop-top open.

 The design has a PHRF racing average handicap of 258 and a hull speed of 5.7 kn.